Level Two - Lesson 19

 Illegal Actions

 A player says “Judge!
 I cheated.
 Last turn I didn’t attack with my unit even though my opponent had a sentinel in play.
-I knew that I had to attack it, but I chose not to, because I knew that I’d be able to use removal on it and then attack their base”
+I knew that I had to attack it, but I chose not to attack, because I knew that I’d be able to use removal on it and then attack their base”

 This player thinks that they’ve done something illegal, and did so to gain an advantage, but they didn’t actually do anything illegal.
 Similarly, if a player resolves their Vigilance by resolving the effects out of printed order, or resolves one to see what happens before they make their next decision... they may think they’re being shady, because that isn’t how the card would function in other TCGs, but it is a legal action in this one.